rigoudyg/climaf/doc/installing.rst

      cd testing
      ./test_install.sh

-    and check the output of last command
+    and check the output of last command.
+Contact 'climaf at meteo dot fr' in case of problem at that stage

 .. _configuring: